-The scheduling notice (OAH Form 457) identifies the scheduled hearing time in Block H. All hearings are scheduled for 9:00 am or 1:00 pm.
+The scheduling notice (OAH Form 457) identifies the scheduled hearing time in Block H. Morning hearings may be scheduled for 9:00 am, 10:00 am, or 11:00 am and afternoon hearings may be scheduled for 1:00 pm, 2:00 pm, or 4:00 pm.
 Appellants and their authorized representatives must be available to participate between 9:00 am and 1:00 pm for morning calendars and 1:00 pm and 5:00 pm for afternoon calendars.
 Please remember, Appellants and their representatives need to be prepared to accept a call from the Hearing Officer during the morning or afternoon scheduling window.